 The City became a Built for Zero (BFZ) community in 2019, joining a national movement committed to end homelessness measurably and equitably.
 Communities in BFZ focus on achieving "functional zero" for one population, as a step on the way toward solving homelessness for all populations.
-This evidence-based model uses quality data to guide communities to reach functional zero, when reached, makes homelessness rare and brief.
+This evidencebased model uses quality data to guide communities to reach functional zero, when reached, makes homelessness rare and brief.
 Quality data is maintained by collecting real-time, by-name data through coordinated outreach efforts to create a list of every individual experiencing homelessness in the community.
 A "by-name list" helps providers understand the unique needs of an individual experiencing homelessness and recognizes that unhoused individuals all have their own story.
 Functional zero is indicated by inflow and outflow.
 A community has reached functional zero when the number of people being housed surpasses the number of individuals being added to the by-name list.
-Santa Fe is committed to have a complete and active by-name list by May 2024 and reach Functional zero for homeless veterans by September 2024.
 A critical aspect of BFZ relies on affordable housing stock.
 Community Solutions, the driving organization for BFZ, is motivated to identify innovative funding structures that will allow Santa Fe to expand its stock of affordable and supportive housing to ensure a continuous housing supply for individuals exiting homelessness.